mayasharma2110/Treat-Yourself/README.md

 #### Shopping Bag

 There was an issue with users being able to add more than 10 of any item at a time - for example - by adding 6 of an item and then going back and adding another 5.
-I had to update my logic in the bag views to hadle this and return an message error if a user tries to do this by.
+I had to update my logic in the bag views to handle this and return a message error if a user tries to do this by.
 > quantity = quantity_old + quantity_add

 > if quantity > 10: